-With a career spanning more than two decades of experience at the crossroads of educational technology and pedagogy, Glenn stands out for delivering superior quality digital learning solutions to an audience without borders.
+With a career spanning 25 years at the crossroads of educational technology and instruction, Glenn stands out for delivering quality digital learning solutions to an international audience.

 Glenn's expertise and insight have consistently brought results for organizations including Cornell University and Cornell Tech, The Center for Justice and International Law, Georgia State University J. Mack Robinson College of Business, Booz Allen Hamilton, The National Geospatial Agency, and American University Washington College of Law.